 Degrees granted by Turkish universities are recognised across the world and a growing number of programs are taught in English, especially in areas such as engineering, international relations and business.

-Turkey is part of Bologna Process since 2001 and also a member of many different international platforms.
-What this means is that, first all students can continue their education in other countries with ECTS (European Credit Transfer System) and second they can get their diplomas recognized by other countries.
+Turkey is part of the Bologna Process since 2001 and also a member of many different international platforms.
+What this means is that first, all students can continue their education in other countries with ECTS (European Credit Transfer System) and second they can get their diplomas recognized by other countries.

 Low Tuition & Cost of Study